MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 1. On both VMs, if prompted, in **Networks**, select **Yes**.

-1. On TestVM1, open a command prompt and enter the command ipconfig /all.
+1. On TestVM1, open a command prompt and enter the command `ipconfig /all`.

 1. Verify that the IP address is the same as the one you noted in the DNS zone.